2025 Independence Bowl

-The 2025 Independence Bowl is a college football bowl game that is scheduled to be played on December 30, 2025, at Independence Stadium located in Shreveport, Louisiana.
-The 49th annual Independence Bowl game will feature a team from Big 12 Conference and a team for the Conference USA.
-The game is scheduled to begin at 12:00 p.m.
-CST and will air on ESPN.
-The Independence Bowl will be one of the 2025–26 bowl games that will be concluding the 2025 FBS football season.
-The bowl game will be sponsored by engineering services company Radiance Technologies, and the game will be officially known as the Radiance Technologies Independence Bowl.
+The 2025 Independence Bowl was a college football bowl game played on December 30, 2025, at Independence Stadium located in Shreveport, Louisiana.
+The 49th annual Independence Bowl began at approximately 1:00 p.m.
+CST and aired on ESPN.
+The Independence Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by engineering services company Radiance Technologies and was officially known as the Radiance Technologies Independence Bowl.